-- 1. Seventy-five percent (75%) of the mature crown area of planted onsite trees from the City of Milwaukie Street Tree List or as otherwise approved by the Urban Forester. - 2.
-Fifty percent (50%) of the mature crown area of planted street trees in the public right-of-way directly abutting the development site. - 3.
-One hundred percent (100%) of the existing canopy or mature crown area of onsite trees that are preserved, whichever is greater.
+1. Seventy-five percent (75%) of the mature crown area of planted onsite trees.

+2. Fifty percent (50%) of the mature crown area of planted street trees in the public right-of-way directly abutting the development site.

+3. One hundred percent (100%) of the existing crown area or mature crown area of onsite trees that are preserved, whichever is greater.
 In cases where a portion of the crown area of onsite trees extends offsite, the entire crown area is eligible for credit towards the tree canopy requirements.
-In cases where a portion of the crown area of offsite trees extends onsite, the crown area is not eligible for credit towards the tree canopy requirements. - 4.
-Fifty percent (50%) of the existing crown area of street trees that are preserved in the public right-of-way directly abutting the development site.
+In cases where a portion of the crown area of offsite trees extends onsite, the crown area is not eligible for credit towards the tree canopy requirements.
+Healthy trees with DBH of 12" or greater may receive additional canopy credits for existing or future mature crown area to be factored into preservation calculations as defined in the master fee schedule.

+4. Fifty percent (50%) of the existing crown area of street trees that are preserved in the public right-of-way directly abutting the development site.

-When the trunk of a tree crosses a property line at ground level it is considered an onsite tree except when the trunk crosses a public right-of-way line at ground level, it is considered a street tree for the purposes of these tree canopy standards.
+When the trunk of a tree crosses a property line at ground level it is considered an onsite tree except when the trunk crosses a public right-of-way line at ground level, it is considered a street tree for the purposes of these tree planting standards.